HOW WE STARTED

 “SOMA definitely started itself.”

 Jean-Pierre Parent, a yoga teacher in Portland, Oregon, noticed that, even though people often go to yoga studios for the community, many students would shyly slink away after class.
 In response, he began bringing his home-brew kombucha to enjoy after class.
 It was an instant hit, with students, then later studio owners, requesting to purchase his kombucha.
 SOMA was born.
-Today, you can buy SOMA in dozens of locations throughout the Pacific Northwest.
+Today, you can buy SOMA in dozens of locations throughout the Pacific Northwest and Southern California.

 According to the World Health Organization, age-related cataracts are the world’s leading cause of blindness, accounting for 18 million cases, primarily in developing countries.
 This form of blindness can be easily prevented with a simple medical procedure, though it’s inaccessible or too expensive in most of the world.
 But, within the next few years, “Robo-Surgeons” will be routinely deployed to places too remote or dangerous for trained doctors to go to perform cataract surgeries, gastric bypasses, and dental repair, or for battlefield triage.